Erb’s Palsy claims

 Contact Our Team

-We’re here to support families when a child suffers Erb’s Palsy due to medical negligence or their condition is made worse by poor care.
+We’re here to support families with Erb’s Palsy claims – when a child suffers due to medical negligence or their condition is made worse by poor care.

 Erb’s Palsy, also called Brachial Plexus Paralysis, shoulder dystocia or Obstetric Brachial Palsy Injury, leads to difficulties for a baby to move their arm and often occurs due to birth trauma.
 In some cases, it may have been avoided if procedures were followed.
 It can also be made worse by delays in treatment.